kthpanor/echem/docs/intro.md

 #### Respondo
 #### HPC-QC

+The HPC-QC module of Gator focuses on large-scale correlated calculations on HPC clusters.
+Based on Fock matrix-driven integrals transformation, the HPC-QC module enables MP2 and ADC(2) calculations in a fully distributed and parallel manner that makes efficient use of both the computational power and the aggregated memory on HPC systems.
+As such, ADC(2) calculations can be carried out efficiently on cluster nodes with only moderate amounts of memory.
+The HPC-QC module is written in pure Python.

 ### Multi-Psi

 MultiPsi is a quantum chemistry program designed for multireference calculations with a special focus on spectroscopy.
 It currently implements a general configuration interaction solver and a multiconfigurational self-consistent field (MCSCF) method.
 It is also written in a Python/C++ layered fashion and interfaced on top of VeloxChem.
 It fits in the same design idea of offering a powerful platform for high performance scientific computing, as well as a platform for teaching and developing new methods.